 Local Community Attitudes and Exposure to Violence Survey (LCAEVS) | Community Respect and Equality (Geraldton) | Making the Invisible Visible (Booklet) | Conversations for Change | Local ways to measure Family Violence and changes over time | Men Against Violence Project | Community of Practice

-People in the City of Greater Geraldton are invited to participate in a survey to find out what they think about Family and Domestic Violence (FDV).
+People in the City of Greater Geraldton were invited to participate in a survey to find out what they think about Family and Domestic Violence (FDV).

 Funding from Healthway has supported the Western Australian Centre for Rural Health (WACRH) of the University of Western Australia to conduct a survey to understand the attitudes and exposure of people to family and domestic violence.